Growth-Kinetics/diffmem_sample_memory/memories/contexts/the_story_of_the_door.md

     ↳ **Identity:** Revealed to be the signatory of the cheque and the benefactor of Mr. Hyde.
     ↳ **Relationship with Hyde:** Utterson discovers Jekyll's will, which leaves his entire estate to Hyde in the event of his death or "disappearance or unexplained absence."
 All of Jekyll's household staff have orders to obey Hyde.
     ↳ **Relationship with Lanyon:** Dr. Lanyon, an old friend, reports being estranged from Jekyll for over ten years due to Jekyll becoming "too fanciful" and engaging in "unscientific balderdash."
+    ↳ **Deteriorating State (Incident at the Window):** Seen by Utterson and Enfield at his laboratory window, appearing with "an infinite sadness of mien, like some disconsolate prisoner."
+He refuses to go outside, claiming he "dare not."
+During the conversation, his smile is replaced by an expression of "abject terror and despair" before the window is slammed shut.
 /END 👥 **Characters Involved**

 /START